 On October 3, 2023, the Company sold in a public offering (i) 542,857 shares of the Company's common stock together with public warrants to purchase up to 542,857 shares of common stock and (ii) in lieu of shares of common stock, pre-funded warrants exercisable for 142,857 shares of common stock together with public warrants to purchase up to 142,857 shares of common stock (the "Offering").
-Each public warrant has an initial exercise price equal to \$14.00 per share.
-The public warrants are immediately exercisable and expire five years from the date of issuance.
-The shares of common stock and accompanying public warrants were sold at a combined public offering price of \$14.00 per share and the accompanying public warrants, and the prefunded warrants and accompanying public warrants were sold at a combined public offering price of \$13.99 per pre-funded warrant and accompanying public warrants for aggregate gross proceeds of \$9.6 million, before deductions for placement agent and offering fees payable by the Company.
-The public warrants may not be exercised if the aggregate number of common stock beneficially owned by the holder thereof immediately following such exercise would exceed a specified beneficial ownership limitation; provided, however, that a holder may increase or decrease the beneficial ownership limitation by giving 61 days' notice to the Company, but not to any percentage in excess of 9.99%.
+Each public warrant had an initial exercise price equal to \$14.00 per share.
+The public warrants were immediately exercisable and had an expiration date five years from the date of issuance.
+The shares of common stock and accompanying public warrants were sold at a combined public offering price of \$14.00 per share and the accompanying public warrant, and the pre-funded warrants and accompanying public warrants were sold at a combined public offering price of \$13.986 per pre-funded warrant and accompanying public warrant, for aggregate gross proceeds of \$9.6 million, before deductions for placement agent and offering fees payable by the Company.
+The public warrants were generally subject to limitations on exercise if the aggregate number of common stock beneficially owned by the holder thereof immediately following such exercise would exceed a specified beneficial ownership limitation; provided, however, that a holder could increase or decrease the beneficial ownership limitation by giving 61 days' notice to the Company, but not to any percentage in excess of 9.99%.
+On July 18, 2024 the 142,857 pre-funded warrants were exercised and converted to common shares.

-The Company has the right to "call" any portion of a holder's public warrants by delivering a call notice to the holder within 30 days after Company publicly announces an increase in pepinemab-treated patients relative to placebo-treated patients, with statistical significance having a p-value of less than or equal to 0.05, in the change of the FDG-PET standard uptake value ratio for brain metabolism between baseline and month 12 as assessed by [18F]fluorodeoxyglucose (FDG)-PET in the resting state following administration of 40 mg/kg pepinemab or placebo, as applicable, as described in the protocol for the Company's SIGNAL-AD Alzheimer's disease study and the associated Statistical Analysis Plan (the "Positive Data Release").
-After delivery of a call notice, the public warrants will continue to be exercisable.
-Each public warrant will be canceled and no longer exercisable to the extent the holder fails to timely exercise the public warrant for the called portion thereof within 20 trading days following the Company's issuance of a call notice.
+The Company had the right to "call" any portion of a holder's public warrants by delivering a call notice to the holder within 30 days after the Company publicly announced an increase in pepinemab-treated patients relative to placebo-treated patients, with statistical significance having a p-value of less than or equal to 0.05, in the change of the FDG-PET standard uptake value ratio for brain metabolism between baseline and month 12 as assessed by [18F]fluorodeoxyglucose (FDG)-PET in the resting state following administration of 40 mg/kg pepinemab or placebo, as applicable, as described in the protocol for the Company's SIGNAL-AD Alzheimer's disease study and the associated Statistical Analysis Plan (the "Positive Data Release").
+After delivery of a call notice, the public warrants would continue to be exercisable.
+Each public warrant would be canceled and no longer exercisable to the extent the holder failed to timely exercise the public warrant for the called portion thereof within 20 trading days following the Company's issuance of a call notice.